sheypoor/openapi-ui/README.md

 # openapi-ui

-Swagger UI with multistage and server side file proxy
+A fully dockerized OpenAPI UI to server both Swagger and ASyncAPI with focus to use on microservice environment.
+Main features are:

+* Being multistage and all
+* Server side access to swagger asset files
+* Easy to configure
+* Hot reload